eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 > There is one exception to the rule that Docker opens ports automatically: Traffic that targets a port
 > mapped by Docker, where the traffic originates somewhere on the same machine the container runs on,
 > and not from a machine somewhere else, will not be automatically handled by the Docker firewall rules,
 > and will require an explicit ufw rule.
-For example, if the intent is to have multiple eth2 beacons
-> reference one eth1 node: `sudo ufw allow from 172.16.0.0/12 to any port 8545` and `sudo ufw deny 8545`.
-> The assumption here is that port `8545` is used for the connection to eth1, and that the eth2 beacons
-> are themselves inside docker containers.
-With this rule, traffic from other containers to eth1
-> would succeed, and traffic from "the Internet" to eth1 would not, as long as [cloud security](../Support/Cloud.md)
-> steps have also been taken.
+> Steps to allow for this scenario are in [cloud security](../Support/Cloud.md)

 ## Time synchronization on Linux

 The blockchain requires precise time-keeping.
 You can use systemd-timesyncd if your system offers it,